yuyatinnefeld/PYTHON_PROJECT_TEMPLATE/README.md

 - [Info](#info)
 - [Structure](#structure)

-## Benefit
+## About
 The good respository structured python project is a crucial part of your application for a healthy development cycle today.
 You can clone this github repo to use the standardized application template and manage/standardized easy the python projects.

+## Benefit
-Though the unify project structure you can create and keep clean, effective codes.
+ Through the unify project structure and layout you can create and keep clean, effective codes.
+It is easy to take over or scale up your application project consistently for other project and helps you saving time.

 ## Info